Coleville, Saskatchewan: Attractions

 Amenities in the community include a library, a skating rink and a two-sheet curling rink.
 At nearby Laing's Park, also referred to as the three-mile park in reference to its distance from village, are several ball diamonds and a nine-hole golf course.
 The golf course once featured a pumpjack hazard.

 Education

 Coleville is located within the Sun West School Division.
 Children attend the Rossville School located within the community for kindergarten through grade 7.
 For grades 8–12, students are bused to Kindersley Composite School, located approximately twenty minutes away in Kindersley.

 The Warwick School was a one-room schoolhouse for the area that was closed in 1940.
 It was moved to Main Street in Coleville in 1946 where it served as the RM's office.
 When the RM moved to a new building in the 1980s, it continued to serve the community, first as the local Scout and Brownie hall, and now as a playschool.

-Notable people

-Jeni Mayer, author of such children's books as The Mystery of the Turtle Lake Monster and Suspicion Island, was born and raised in Coleville.
-Canadian artist, Jean A. Humphrey lived in Coleville for over 50 years.